 Because the lumbar spine is a complex interwoven structure, even the slightest damage to the ligaments, tendons, muscles or discs in this area can cause agony.

 Sciatica is an example of this.
-One small nerve in your lower back gets pinched and – like that! – pain shoots down your leg and pulsates for days.
+If the sciatic nerve in your lower back gets pinched, pain can shoot down your leg and pulsate for days.